raik184h-labs/linked-list-lab/README.md

 *  Last one: fill in both `remove` methods.
 One takes the element that should be removed and returns a `boolean`; the other takes the index of the element that should be removed and returns the element.
 When you get these working, all tests should pass.

-*  Once you have your implementation working (meaning all unit tests are passing), upload a screenshot of your passing tests to Canvas.
+*  Once you have your implementation working (meaning all unit tests are passing), push it to GitHub!